 By the evening of Thursday, September 11, Jackson was within four miles of Martinsburg.
 Faced with Jackson’s superior numbers, White opted to abandon Martinsburg and withdraw to Harpers Ferry, where he placed his troops under the command of Miles.
 The next day, Jackson’s troops marched into Martinsburg, unopposed.
 A few miles away, on the other side of the Potomac, skirmishing erupted between advance elements of McLaws’ soldiers and the 4,600 Union defenders on Maryland Heights.

-On Saturday, September 13, two spirited Rebel assaults drove the Blue Coats off of Maryland Heights and back across the Potomac to Harpers Ferry.
+On Saturday, September 13, two Confederate assaults drove Union forces off of Maryland Heights and back across the Potomac to Harpers Ferry.
 On the same day, Walker took possession of Loudoun Heights with no resistance, and Jackson resumed his march toward Harpers Ferry.
 Realizing his vulnerability, that night Miles sent Captain Charles Russell through the Confederate lines to “try to reach somebody that had ever heard of the United States Army, or any general of the United States Army, or anybody that knew anything about the United States Army, and report the condition of Harpers Ferry.”

 Events justified Miles’ concerns.
 By early morning on Sunday, September 14, Walker and McLaws had artillery batteries in place on Loudoun and Maryland heights.
-The only place where the Yankees still held sway was Bolivar Heights on the west side of Harpers Ferry, where Miles had positioned most of his command.
+The only place where the Unionists still held sway was Bolivar Heights on the west side of Harpers Ferry, where Miles had positioned most of his command.
 Holding the higher ground, Miles’s soldiers offered stiff resistance as Jackson’s men approached from the west.
 That afternoon, however, Miles and McLaws began bombarding the town and the rear of the federal line on Bolivar Heights.
-When the Confederate fire failed to dislodge the Blue Coats, Jackson sent General A. P. Hill’s infantry on a flanking maneuver to the south during the night that completely entrapped the Yankee defenders.
+After Confederate fire failed to dislodge the Union forces, Jackson sent General A. P. Hill’s infantry on a flanking maneuver to the south during the night that completely entrapped the Union defenders.

 The next morning, Jackson ordered an artillery barrage from all directions as he prepared for an infantry assault on Bolivar Heights.
 Following an early morning council of war, Miles concluded that his situation was hopeless and decided to surrender.
 Before being able to do so, however, a Confederate shell mortally wounded him.
 General White assumed command and completed the surrender.

 Jackson’s victory at Harpers Ferry was one of the greatest of his storied career.
-At a cost of fewer than forty men killed and 250 wounded, Jackson captured over seventy cannon, 200 wagons, roughly 13,000 small arms, and nearly 12,500 Yankee prisoners.
+At a cost of fewer than forty men killed and 250 wounded, Jackson captured over 70 cannons, 200 wagons, roughly 13,000 small arms, and nearly 12,500 Union prisoners.
 The federal capitulation at Harpers Ferry was the largest Union surrender of the Civil War.

 When Jackson sent word to General Lee that “Harpers Ferry and its garrison are to be surrendered,” Lee decided to stand and fight, rather than abandon his invasion of Maryland.
 Two days later, Lee’s decision led to the bloodiest single day of battle during the Civil War on September 17, 1862, along the banks of Antietam Creek near Sharpsburg.